AdobeDocs/analytics-learn.en/help/implementation/via-adobe-launch/basic-configuration-of-the-analytics-launch-extension.md

 ---
 title: Basic Configuration of the Analytics Launch extension
-seo-title: Basic Configuration of the Adobe Analytics Launch extension
 description: This video shows a quick way to configure the Analytics extension in Launch for a basic site.
-seo-description: This video shows a quick way to configure the Adobe Analytics extension in Launch for a basic site.
 feature: Launch Analytics Extension
 topics:
 audience: implementer